-Here’s a gift that absolutely nobody wants: Something they don’t need, won’t use, have no room for, feel guilty for tossing or feel even more guilty while tossing because of its long, long future life as a landfill resident.
+Here’s a gift that absolutely nobody wants: Something they don’t need, won’t use, have no room for, or feel guilty for tossing because of its long, long future life as a landfill resident.

-Don’t be that lazy friend who forces the gift-getter’s awkward smile and faux gratitude.
+Don’t be that person who forces the gift-getter’s awkward smile and faux gratitude.

-Be the cool friend who gets screeches of excitement—or happy tears—for a thoughtful present that’s as great for the recipient as it is for the Earth.
+Instead, be the cool friend or relative who gets screeches of excitement—or happy tears—for a thoughtful present that’s as great for the recipient as it is for the Earth.

 1. Climate-friendly gifts for the foodie

 As far as cutting down on stuff, stuff and more stuff, there’s no better friend to have than a foodie!

 Once upon a time, buying for a foodie friend was a breeze.
 A cute card with a gift certificate to a fancy restaurant knocked it out of the park every time.
 And it still does.

 Just a few tweaks can make your gift even more eco-friendly (good for you!): Skip the greeting card—or make one, even cuter—and swap the single-use plastic gift card for an electronic version they can’t lose.

 Give your business to a locally owned organic, sustainable or vegetarian restaurant that needs more support than a corporate chain.